pasztorpisti/json-cfg/README.rst

 The goal of this project is to provide a json config file loader that provides the following extras compared to the standard json.loads():

-- A larger subset of javascript (not some weird/exotic extension to json):
+- A larger subset of javascript (and not some weird/exotic extension to json that turns the whole stuff itno something that has nothing to do with json/javascript):

     - single and multi-line comments
     - object (dictionary) keys without quotes